codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 --->
 ### Uninstall provisioned GitOps Runtimes

-Uninstall provisioned GitOps Runtimes that are not in use.
-Uninstall a Runtime through a silent uninstall or through the CLI wizard.
+Uninstall provisioned GitOps Runtimes that are not in use, through a silent uninstall or through the GitOps CLI wizard.
 > Uninstalling a Runtime removes the Git Sources and managed clusters associated with it.

 **Before you begin**